atmire/Fom2017Contest/README.md

 ## When will the contest take place on the FoM Stage?

 Just come to the Viking Bar At 22:30 on Saturday and spot one ot the Atmire guys.
 One of them is likely to be ranting on the stage.
+At the start, four people will be randomly selected from the people who have issued a pull request to the participants folder in this repository.

 ## What skills do you need to participate?